directus/directus/docs/configuration/filter-rules.md

 ## Dynamic Variables

-In addition to static values, you can also filter against Dynamic Variables.
-The image below shows
+In addition to static values, you can also filter against _dynamic_ values using the following variables.

 - `$CURRENT_USER` — The primary key of the currently authenticated user
 - `$CURRENT_ROLE` — The primary key of the role for the currently authenticated user